Yip Harburg: Awards and recognition

+In 1940 Harburg and Harold Arlen won an Academy Award for Best Original Song for "Over the Rainbow".
+In addition, he and Arlen were nominated for that award in 1944 for "Happiness Is Just a Thing Called Joe" from Cabin in the Sky, and in 1946 he and Jerome Kern were nominated for "More and More" from Can't Help Singing.

+Jamaica, a vehicle for Lena Horne, was nominated for a Tony Award for Best Musical in 1958.

-Harburg was inducted into the Songwriters Hall of Fame in 1972.
+Harburg was inducted into the Songwriters Hall of Fame in 1972 and awarded its Johnny Mercer Award in 1981.

-On March 7, 2001, the results of a poll conducted by the Recording Industry Association of America and the National Endowment for the Humanities ranked Judy Garland's rendition of "Over the Rainbow" as the Number One recording of the 20th century.
+On March 7, 2001, the "Songs of the Century" poll conducted by the Recording Industry Association of America and the National Endowment for the Arts ranked Judy Garland's rendition of "Over the Rainbow" as the number one recording of the 20th century.

-On June 22, 2004, the American Film Institute broadcast AFI's 100 Years ...
-100 Songs, a TV special announcing the 100 greatest film songs.
+On June 22, 2004, the American Film Institute broadcast AFI's 100 Years...100 Songs, a TV special announcing their selection of the 100 greatest film songs.
 "Over the Rainbow" was Number One, and "Ding-Dong!
 The Witch Is Dead" was Number 82.

 In April 2005, the United States Postal Service issued a commemorative stamp recognizing Harburg's accomplishments.
 The stamp was drawn from a portrait taken by photographer Barbara Bordnick in 1978 along with a rainbow and lyric from "Over the Rainbow".
 The first day ceremony was held at the 92nd Street Y in New York.